cloudera/director-scripts/faster-bootstrap/README.md

 You may use a different instance type for running instances of the resulting preloaded AMI than the one used to build it.

 ## Faster Bootstrap for Cloudera Manager (experimental)

+***NOTE** Faster Bootstrap is no longer experimental, and is enabled by default, in Cloudera Manager 6.0.0 and higher.
+So, no action is necessary to take advantage of it.
+Continue to follow these instructions to use Faster Bootstrap in earlier versions of Cloudera Manager.*

 Versions of Cloudera Manager starting with 5.9.0 include an *experimental* "Faster Bootstrap" capability.
 Enabling it can help Cloudera Manager to bootstrap clusters a few minutes faster.